18 Simple Work Lunch Ideas That Will Save You Money

 7. Salads

-Salads can be partially or fully prepared at home or you could make them up at work.
-The key to a great lunch salad is protein.
 Alternatives to the usual garden salad include pasta or rice salad.
 These are best made at home but can be purchased cheaply at the supermarket deli.

-8. Go mini
+8. Go Mini

 For these kinds of lunches, you have to be a little prepared beforehand.

-Mini quiches, frittatas, pastries, meatloaves can all be made in a muffin tin ahead of time and last for three days in the fridge.
 The great thing is that they are packed full of protein and vegetables, a great lunch choice.

 9. Bakes and Baking

-Another prepare ahead lunch, something like tuna pasta bake or vegetable bakes can be eaten both hot or cold at work.
+Another prepare-ahead lunch, something like tuna pasta bake or vegetable bakes, can be eaten both hot or cold at work.

-10. Fresh fruit
+10. Fresh Fruit

 The great thing about fruit is that it comes in its own packaging and can make a nice ‘dessert’ after lunch.

-11. Dried fruit, nuts and seeds
+11. Dried Fruit, Nuts and Seeds

 These are great to keep at your desk or in your pocket for a healthy and cheap snack.
 An alternative is the humble muesli bar, either purchased or made at home.